- About the Doha Film Festival

 - All awards will be determined by a jury, the composition of which is at the sole discretion of the Festival.

-- The International Competition sections will be adjudicated by international juries comprised of professionals from the film industry.
+- The International Competition sections will be adjudicated by international juries composed of professionals from the film industry.

 - Individuals directly involved in the production or commercial exploitation of a film entered in a competition may not serve on the jury for that competition.